Waterford Old School

 For nearly 20 years after this building was erected, graduations and other school events were held at Paxson's Hall, above a rickety livery stable next to the Pink House in the middle of town.
 It was hot in the warm months, cold in the winter, and featured ancient folding chairs advertising Piedmont Cigarettes--chairs prone to collapse without warning.

-Finally, at a meeting on July 29, 1927, a committee of five men, Doug Myers (uncle of current Waterford resident Janet Jewell), R.C.
+Finally, at a meeting on July 29, 1927, a committee of five men, Doug Myers (uncle of former Waterford resident Janet Jewell), R.C.
 Compher, W.E.
 Steele (at Talbott Farm), Fred Stabler of the Phillips Farm, and his neighbor R. E. McCarty, made an agreement with the Loudoun County School Board.
 The Board would provide $6,000 for a new auditorium, coincidentally the same amount as the school had cost 20 years earlier.